ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 +++++++++++

 #.
 To find the prevalence of AMI with and without HF, we assume it is distributed according to the prevalence of HF in the population.
 This is likely not true, but with the burn in, will have an opportunity to correct itself.
+#.
+We calculate a new IHD CSMR based on the EMRs and prevalences used.
+This is different than the GBD value which might lead to effects on the ACMR as well.

 Validation Criteria
 +++++++++++++++++++

 At the IHD cause level:

-  - Validate that the simulation comes up with rates within X% of the GBD estimates for age-/sex-specific incidence, prevalence, excess mortality, cause-specific mortality, and all-cause mortality rates
+  - Validate that the simulation comes up with rates close to the GBD estimates for age-/sex-specific incidence, prevalence, excess mortality, and all-cause mortality rates
-  - Is CSMR close to last known GBD2019 CSMR?
-Is it close to FHS CSMR for the same year?
+  - Compare the CSMR with GBD values, understanding that this might be significantly different

 References
 ----------